IBS Constipation Diet

 • Exercise regularly – Physical activity accelerates colonic transit and combats constipation.
 Aim for 30 minutes daily.

-• Establish a routine – Going to the bathroom at the same time each day trains your bowel muscles.
+• Establish a routine – Going to the bathroom concurrently each day trains your bowel muscles.

 • Manage stress – Anxiety and mental stress affect smooth muscle function in the colon.
 Try yoga, meditation, or breathing exercises.